What is Business Process Automation (BPA) [4+ Practical Examples]

+Business process automation (BPA) is the automation of business processes through technology, allowing businesses to cut costs and increase productivity.
 When you hear the words “automation,” the first thing that comes to your mind are robots building cars (and stealing your jobs).
 That’s Industrial Automation, however, and is completely different from BPA.
 While IA focuses on automating physical human labor (assembling products, for example), BPA means automating processes and workflows (document approval process, employee onboarding process, etc.).
+To give you a better idea of how business process automation works, we’ll get into more detail on what it is, what your business can gain from it, and how to implement it in your organization.

 What is Business Process Automation (BPA)?